wing328/r-twitter/docs/UserEntities.md

 # twitter::UserEntities

-A list of metadata found in the Users profile description.
+A list of metadata found in the User's profile description.

 ## Properties
 Name | Type | Description | Notes